 Let's stop the revisionists right here and now

-In this day and age, when the word "barbecue" has hundreds of years of use across many national cultures and a definition that is broadening, there is a movement to narrow the definition.
+I am realluy tired of uninformed snobs who say "that's not barbecue, it's grilling".
+What they mean is "that's not Southern barbecue, it's grilling".
+In this day and age, when the word "barbecue" has hundreds of years of use across many national cultures and a definition that is broadening, this movement to narrow the definition is way off the mark and unfortunately the media have swallowed this propaganda.
 Before I go there let me put on my flak jacket, because there are radical fundamentalists among us who think of barbecue as a religion, and they will not be pleased with this enterprise.
 As with most fundamentalists, facts do not get in their way.

 The trend to narrow the definition may well have begun in 1942 when George W. Martin wrote his book Come and Get It, The Compleat Outdoor Chef.
 He says "We don't refer to the misnamed 'Bar-B-Q' hot dog stands that disgrace the scenic beauties of our highways, nor do we concede that because a piece of meat is cooked more or less out of doors it deserves to carry the label of this time-honored cooking method."
 Our first barbecue snob.